Laith98Dev/GameLib/README.md

  * onSuccess = callback
  * onFail = callback
  *
- * Note: use this after finishing setupping an arena or you will mess it up when u put it at the wrong place
+ * Note: use this after finishing setuping an arena or you will mess it up when u put it at the wrong place
  *
  * Another Note: it can only be used when you are in setup mode */